Job’s Beard, Etc.

 The basionym is from Augustin Pyramus de Candolle.
 He described Jovibarba as a section of Sempervivum in Prodromus Systematic Naturalis Regni Vegetabilis in 1828.

 Sempervivum sect.
-Jovibarba DC. became a synonym of the genus Diopogon A.J.Jord & Fourr.
+Jovibarba DC. became a synonym of the genus Diopogon Jord. & Fourr.
 That name was described by Claude Thomas Alexis Jordan and Jules Pierre Fourreau in Breviarium Plantarum Novarum in 1868.
-Although the abbreviation for Mr. Jordan used when naming this species was A.J.Jord., his official abbreviation was Jord. when citing a botanical name.

 When I first did research on the Jovibarba species several years ago, I read several features that distinguished the two.
 The flowers, for example.
 Youngs Garden Shop has a couple of pretty good photos distinguishing the two.

-Plants of the World Online by Kew lists 51 species in the Sempervivum genus (as of 2-22-21 when I last updated this page). it is a member of the plant family Crassulaceae with 26 genera.
-Those numbers could change as updates are made (and likely will).
+As of 11-20-21 when this page was last updated, Plants of the World Online by Kew lists 52 species in the Sempervivum genus. it is a member of the plant family Crassulaceae with 36 genera.
+Those numbers could change as updates are made on POWO.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.